web-infra-dev/modern.js/packages/builder/builder-doc/en/config/source/resolveMainFields.md

 - Type: `(string | string[])[]`
 - Default: `undefined`

-This configuration will determine which field of `package.json` you use to import the `npm` module.
-Same as the [resolve.mainFields](https://webpack.js.org/configuration/resolve/#resolvemainfields) config of Webpack.
+This config will determine which field of `package.json` you use to import the `npm` module.
+Same as the [resolve.mainFields](https://webpack.js.org/configuration/resolve/#resolvemainfields) config of webpack.

 #### Example